traceychung/support_engineer_homework/README.md

 **JavaScript**
 - Add an is_canceled method to the account_plan model
-- Write a script that loops through all organizations and prints out their account plan name
+- Write a script that loops through all organizations and prints out their `optimization` settings.

 **SQL**
 - How many organizations do not have account plans?